Editor’s Note: This study was originally published in August 2018.

 3. Bismarck, ND

 Coming in just behind Austin-Round Rock and Boulder is Bismarck, North Dakota.
-Like the previous cities, your odds of taking a loss on a home in Bismarck were remote.
-Our data shows there were zero quarters of significant price decline over any 10-year period from 1993 to 2017.
-Home values have also increased greatly in the area.
-We estimate that from from 1993 to 2017, the average value of a home grew by 224%.
+Like the previous cities, your odds of taking a loss on a home in Bismarck were exceptionally low, and average home values increased greatly.
+We estimate that from from 1993 to 2017, the home values grew by 224%.

 4. Fort Collins, CO